falcao-g/Falgames/examples/GuessThePokemon.md

   winMessage: 'You guessed it right!
 It was a {pokemon}.',
   loseMessage: 'Better luck next time!
 It was a {pokemon}.',
   errMessage: 'Unable to fetch pokemon data!
 Please try again.',
-  playerOnlyMessage: 'Only {player} can use these buttons.'
+  playerOnlyMessage: 'Only {player} can use these buttons.',
+  typesText: "Types",
+  abilitiesText: "Abilities",
 });

 Game.startGame();